 The arrival of the railway in 1855 and the bridging of the River Bann made Portrush part of a unified railway system which connected the main cities and towns of the North of Ireland with connections from Belfast to most parts of Ireland and Great Britain.
 The Belfast and Northern Counties Railway (BNCR) saw its terminus at Portrush as a potential money-spinner and invested heavily in the town.
-In 1883 the BNCR formed the Northern Counties Hotel Company Ltd., purchased The Antrim Arms Hotel and began to enlarge and improve it, having first renamed it The Northern Counties Hotel.

 A report in the Coleraine Chronicle of 28th June 1884 tells us more:

 “The bed-rooms command views inland and seaward—north, south, east, and west—only limited by the horizon; and in this expanse views of exquisite beauty come within the range of vision, the means of enjoying them being only increased by the additions now in course of erection.
 These consist of a new wing about one hundred feet long and four storeys high.